Do You Need a Licence to Sell Home Bakes in Singapore?

 However, you are allowed to promote your baked goods on social media or other online platforms.

 6. No selling of food at stalls

 You are not allowed to set up food stations or stalls at events/food fairs, and you cannot sell your home-baked goods at food establishments.

 Property owners and residents are expected to comply with Singapore’s fire safety standards.
 For example, if a home-baker procures fire extinguishers for their property, then they are responsible for the inspection and maintenance of these fire extinguishers.

 Food Health and Safety Standards

-Even though home-based bakers are not required to apply for a licence to sell their baked goods, they are advised to follow the food hygiene guidelines issued by the National Environment Agency (NEA).
+Even though home-based bakers are not required to apply for a licence to sell their baked goods, they are required to follow the food hygiene guidelines issued by the Singapore Food Agency (SFA).

 This is because one of the potential hazards of consuming home-baked goods is that the food was not hygienically prepared.
 Food establishments such as restaurants or food outlets are subject to a graded system of appraisal which indicates the overall hygiene, cleanliness and up-keeping of the premises where food is prepared (A being the best, and D being the worst).
 Customers can see displayed grades and decide whether to patronise the eatery.

 However, residential premises are not subject to such an appraisal system.
 Customers of home-baked goods may therefore be at greater risk of falling ill after consuming such goods if the goods were not hygienically prepared.

 Bacteria and other forms of micro-organisms that cannot be seen with the naked eye can be found on our hands, and they can be transmitted easily onto the food that you handle.
 To reduce the likelihood of an illness or a stomach-ache, you must wash your hands thoroughly with soap, before and after the food preparation process.